How to Apply

 The prerequisites for the University of Cincinnati Obstetrics and Gynecology Residency Program:

-- All Applicants must have three (3) letters of recommendation
+- All Applicants must have three (3) letters of recommendation.
+If you have four (4), that is fine.

 - USMLE Step II CS must be passed prior to Match.